Akshay-365/akshay-365.github.io/_posts/2025-04-30-url_proxy_blob_local_load.md

 # 🌐 URL Proxy, Blob, Local Load, Code Injection & Element Manipulation

-## ✨ A Journey Toward a Beautiful AI-Powered Presentation ✨
+## ✨ A Journey Toward a Beautiful World of Code Injection. ✨

 While working on crafting an elegant AI-generated presentation, I stumbled upon a fascinating website — [**Gamma.app**](https://gamma.app/). 🎨✨ This site offers an impressive feature:
 **it allows you to transform presentations into webpages!**  🚀